Combination Products — Verus FDA

 Typical range: $4,500–$12,500

-For teams needing to lock PMOA, lead center, and the minimum viable evidence plan before building the wrong dossier.
+Lock PMOA, lead center, and the minimum viable evidence plan before building the wrong dossier.

 • PMOA analysis + pathway recommendation (device-led vs drug-led vs biologic-led)